deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 ## Image Data Augmentation

-With Image data you can generate additional training data by transforming, sampling or cropping the data to generate additional useful inputs.
+When you're working with image data and have too little to train a neural net properly, you can generate additional training data by transforming, sampling or cropping the images you have to generate additional useful inputs.

 ## Applying Labels

-Labels may be part of the record in the case of a CSV file.
-CSVRecordReader allows you to specify the field that is the label.
-To convert text labels to numeric use a datavec transform process.
-Labels may need to be generated based on the file path, examples would be a collection of directories with images where the directory name determines the label.
-Or a directory where the filename determines the label.
+When building a classifier, labels are the output value you're trying to predict, and the data those labels correlate with is the input.
+In the case of a CSV file, labels may be part of the record itself, stored in the same row next to the relevant input. `CSVRecordReader` allows you to specify the field that is the label.

+To convert text labels to numeric values, use a Datavec transform process.
+Labels may need to be generated based on the file path; for example, a collection of directories containing images, where the directory name represents the label.
+Or you may have data gathered in a directory where the filename itself represents the label.

 [ParentPathLabelGenerator](http://github.com/deeplearning4j/DataVec/blob/master/datavec-api/src/main/java/org/datavec/api/io/labels/ParentPathLabelGenerator.java) and [PathLabelGenerator](https://github.com/deeplearning4j/DataVec/blob/master/datavec-api/src/main/java/org/datavec/api/io/labels/PathLabelGenerator.java) are the two classes used to add labels using DataVec.